Engagement BigQuery

 Data in the event tables in the BigQuery are loaded incrementally and never deleted, even if you delete some data in Bloomreach Engagement.
 If you delete events in Bloomreach Engagement, these will not be deleted from EBQ.
 Meaning you will end up with BQ data that is not completely consistent with the app.
 EBQ was developed to serve as a long-term storage with a 10-year rolling window of data retention, 9 years in the past and 1 year in the future, which means it retains data even after deletion within the app.
 If you want to discount invalid, bugged, or redundant event data (which you deleted in the app), you need to remember which data have been deleted and set up an additional filter in your reporting based on EBQ data.

-Please contact your CSM in case you need help or further clarification.
+Contact your CSM in case you need help or further clarification.

-Deletion vs anonymization
+Deletion vs. anonymization

-Since you cannot rely only on mirroring data deletion from app to EBQ, in case you are fulfilling data removal request (GDPR/CCPA), you shall use anonymization functions in the app.
+Since you cannot rely only on mirroring data deletion from app to EBQ, in case you are fulfilling data removal request (GDPR/CCPA), you will use anonymization functions in the app.
 Anonymization removes personal data also from EBQ, see Anonymizing customers.

 Table _system_delete_event_type